PhD University of Connecticut

 Industrial Organization, Energy and Environmental Economics, Energy Security, Experimental and Behavioral Economics

 Rimvydas Baltaduonis, Ph.D. - Rim - is an Associate Professor in the Economics Department at Gettysburg College and a Co-Director of Gettysburg Lab for Experimental Economics (GLEE).
-He is also an affiliated faculty with the International Affairs Program at Gettysburg College and has chaired it during 2018-2019.
-During 2015-2017 he was a Visiting Senior Scholar at the Federal Energy Regulatory Commission (FERC).
-Dr. Baltaduonis' current research is heavily focused on the design and behavior of electric power as well as gas markets.
+He is also an affiliated faculty with the International & Global Studies Program at Gettysburg College and has chaired it during 2018-2019.
+Dr. Baltaduonis is currently a Non-Resident Fellow at Columbia’s Center on Global Energy Policy and was a Visiting Senior Scholar at the Federal Energy Regulatory Commission (FERC) during 2015-2017.
+Dr. Baltaduonis' current research focuses on the design and behavior of electric power markets and their interaction with natural gas markets.
 While at FERC, Dr. Baltaduonis investigated the performance of markets for financial transmission rights (FTRs) as well as physical gas contracts.
 He also conducts workshops on laboratory economics experiments designed to inform energy policy.
 The National Science Foundation, the International Foundation for Research in Experimental Economics and the Australian Research Council have supported his research.
 Prior to assuming his position at Gettysburg College, Dr. Baltaduonis was an IFREE Visiting Post-doctoral Fellow in the Interdisciplinary Center for Economic Science at George Mason University and later at the Economics Science Institute at Chapman University.
-He holds a Ph.D. from the University of Connecticut.

 Courses provide general understanding of economic systems and economic analysis, with emphasis on the operation of the U.S. economy.
 Topics include the price system, theory of consumer behavior, theory of production, theory of the firm, income distribution, welfare economics, and the micro aspects of international trade.